Web Application Testing

 - Databases: MySQL, Oracle, Microsoft SQL Server, MongoDB, PostgreSQL, SQLite…

 - Authentication: 2FA, biometry, JSON Web Token, LDAP, OAuth…

 - CMS: Drupal, Joomla, Shopify, WordPress…

 - Architectures: client-server, microservices, serverless, SaaS (including multi-tenant), SPA..

 - Protocols: HTTP, HTTPS, WebSocket, and other nonstandard ones.

 “We believe that the key to effective security testing is a thorough understanding of application processes and technologies.
 That’s why we are constantly developing our skills and tracking recent attacks and defence methods.“

-Contact us to get a quote of application security testing.
+Book a call or write to us to get a quote for application security testing.
 Each application is different.
-You will receive a set of questions which will help us to estimate workload and needed skills on the basis of which we will prepare an offer.
-If needed, we will contact you to discuss your specific needs, application functionality and a broader context, to guarantee that the results of security testing will have the best possible value for you.
+You will receive a set of questions that will help us estimate workload and needed skills, based on which we will prepare an offer.
+If needed, we will contact you to discuss your specific needs, application functionality, and a broader context to guarantee that the results of security testing will have the best possible value for you.

 * – source: Verizon Data Breach Investigations Report 2022 https://enterprise.verizon.com/resources/reports/dbir/